 TWO TYPES OF SLIPPED DISC

 Notice the PL in the graphic above.
 The disc most commonly bulges in a Postero Lateral direction.
 This may be associated with the Sign of Pisa, a strange lean to the side, in the direction away from the pain.
-Postero Lateral disk herniation ...

 However, the disc may also bulge in a postero medial direction.
 PM.
 Then you may find yourself leaning TOWARDS the painful side.

 Patients regularly complain of losing control of their physical bodies and the challenge for the clinician is to motivate the patient to become actively involved in the treatment of their condition; otherwise the cost of care can become horrific.

-The economic burden of a disease is the sum of all costs associated with that condition which would not otherwise be incurred if that disease did not exist.
+The economic burden of a disease is the sum of all costs associated with that condition which would not otherwise be incurred if it did not exist.
 It is not just the fee paid to the doctor; far from it.